Skip to content

 Ozone Platform

-Ozone Platform serves as the interoperability layer that seamlessly integrates HIS components by enabling data flows between them:
+The Ozone Platform serves as the interoperability layer that seamlessly integrates HIS apps by enabling data flows of FHIR resources between them:

 alt text